 Janet joined Bristol Business School in January 2011.
 Before joining the Business School she was a Senior lecturer in Marketing at Victoria University of Wellington, New Zealand.
 Janet was awarded a PhD in 2006 from Bradford University School of Management.

-Tom is a senior lecturer in marketing within Bristol Business School at UWE Bristol.
-He joined the university following 11 years in consultancy, latterly as an associate director at Grayling in Bristol.
+Tom is a senior lecturer in marketing within the Bristol Business School at UWE Bristol.
+He joined the University following 11 years in consultancy, latterly as an associate director at Grayling in Bristol.

-Tom teaches digital marketing at both postgrad and undergrad level and he is a tutor for the Digital Marketing Institute Professional Diploma.
+Tom teaches digital marketing at both postgraduate and undergraduate level and he is a tutor for the Digital Marketing Institute Professional Diploma.

 Tom is also currently studying for a PhD researching Behavioural Economics in Online Environments.
 Supervised by Professor Adam Joinson at the University of Bath, he is examining the behaviour of consumers using social media.